 These are just some of the things we have put in place over the last year, and absenteeism and staff turnover have both reduced dramatically.

 Thanks to Andrew Goodyear.

 Yes, you can absolutely improve attendance without financial payment.
-I am a manager in a national call centre and had the best team attendance for 2008 within my region (about 2000 employees; in teams of 15-20).
+I am a manager in a national call centre and had the best team attendance for one year within my region (about 2000 employees; in teams of 15-20).

 This was achieved through numerous and varied efforts.
 Some activities included: